pgluss/inventory-mdp/README.md

 - [ ] Update boundary conditions
 - [ ] Implement new lower boundary on N in the extended model
 - [ ] Implement CSV file outputs for data analysis in Excel and R
 - [ ] Move basic model from C++ to D
 - [ ] Comment and upload R code for heatmaps
+    - [X] Commented R code
+    - [ ] Make heatmap boundaries flexible
 - [ ] Edit code to take in batches of inputs
 - [ ] Fully comment code for non-tech users
 - [ ] Implement heuristic extension comparison